FREQUENTLY ASKED Q'S

 feeling worse before getting better

-small bruise around a needled point
+small superficial bruise at a needled point

 circular bruising pattern, redness of the skin